 5% of your own contributions + 5% employer match = 10% invested each pay period

 Making the most of your 401(k) plan is important.
 It allows you to invest for your future directly from your paycheck and gives you additional money in the process if your employer matches contributions.
 For many employees, especially younger entry-level and early career workers, contributing to a 401(k) plan might be the only financially accessible way to save for retirement.

-But let’s say you’re already doing the basics and want to start putting aside more thanks to a raise, debt payoff, or just a change in financial goals.
+But let’s say you’re already doing the basics—or have even maxed out your 401(k)—and want to start putting aside more thanks to a raise, debt payoff, or just a change in financial goals.
 Or your employer doesn’t offer matching funds and you’d like to consider a broader range of investment vehicles.
 This is when adding an IRA might be a better choice when considering an IRA versus a 401(k) alone.

 The Bottom Line

 Most people need 70%–80% of their pre-retirement income to maintain a similar lifestyle during retirement.
 Consider your goals, too, which may include purchasing a vacation home or paying for grandchildren’s education.
 You could find your dreams limited if money saved in a 401(k) plan proves not to be enough.

 Boosting retirement savings with an IRA can help you contribute more toward a secure retirement.

 IRS Circular 230 Disclosure: American Century Companies, Inc. and its affiliates do not provide tax advice.
 Accordingly, any discussion of U.S. tax matters contained herein (including any attachments) is not intended or written to be used, and cannot be used, in connection with the promotion, marketing or recommendation by anyone unaffiliated with American Century Companies, Inc. of any of the matters addressed herein or for the purpose of avoiding U.S. tax-related penalties.